ansible/ansible-hub-ui/README.md

 ### Run Automation Hub

-Once the insights proxy is running simply execute
+Once the insights proxy is running, open a new terminal, navigate to your local copy of `ansible-hub-ui` and execute

 1. `npm install`
 2. `npm run start`